MrAhile/K8s-CKA/5-Storage/ephemeral.md

 k get po mongo -o wide
 ```

-5. Run a shell on the node this pod is running on and retreive the content of the emtpyDir volume
+5. Run a shell on the node this Pod is running on and retrieve the content of the volume

-From the node the pod is running on, list the content of the following folder making sure to replace POD_ID with the unique identifier you get in question 3.
+Get the content of the following folder making sure to replace POD_ID with the unique identifier you get in question 3.

 ```
-/var/lib/kubelet/pods/POD_ID/volumes/kubernetes.io~empty-dir/data
+sudo ls /var/lib/kubelet/pods/POD_ID/volumes/kubernetes.io~empty-dir/data
 ```

-6. Delete the pod
+6. Delete the Pod

 ```
 k delete po mongo